czyz/Safari-Embedded-Video-Downloader-Extension/README.md

 <img src="Youtube embed to URL Extension/Resources/images/icon-128.png" alt="Extension Icon" align="right" width="128">

-# YouTube Video de-embedder/Downloader Safari Extension
+# Embedded Video Detector Safari Extension

-A Safari extension that automatically detects YouTube videos on web pages and provides convenient controls for opening the video in a new tab and for generating the command-line for downloading videos (with yt-dlp or curl where appropriate).
+A Safari extension that automatically detects embedded videos (YouTube, Reddit, and more) on web pages and provides convenient controls for opening the video in a new tab and for generating the command-line for downloading videos (with yt-dlp or curl where appropriate).

   <img src="Youtube_embed_to_URL_v2.jpg" align="right" alt="YouTube Video Detector Extension Demo" width="350" style="border-radius: 8px; box-shadow: 0 4px 12px rgba(0,0,0,0.15); margin: 20px 0;">